Jason Williams (basketball, born 1975): Memphis Grizzlies (2001–2005)

 By 2001, the Kings had concluded that Williams' behavior made him more trouble than he was worth, and general manager Geoff Petrie was concerned that Williams had not developed into a more complete point guard.
-In June—just weeks before team moved to Memphis, Tennessee—the Kings traded Williams and Nick Anderson to the Vancouver Grizzlies for Mike Bibby and Brent Price.
+In June the Kings traded Williams and Nick Anderson to the Vancouver Grizzlies—just weeks before the team moved to Memphis, Tennessee—for Mike Bibby and Brent Price.

 With the Grizzlies on November 30, 2001, Williams scored a career-high 38 points and recorded 11 assists, during a 102-85 win over the Houston Rockets.
 The following season, in 2002, Grizzlies' general manager Jerry West hired Hubie Brown out of retirement to coach the team.
 The team improved by a franchise record 28 wins in Brown's first season.

-After Memphis was swept by the Phoenix Suns in the 2005 NBA Playoffs, Williams was reportedly involved in an altercation with Geoff Calkins, a columnist for the Commercial Appeal.
+After Memphis was swept by the Phoenix Suns in the 2005 Playoffs, Williams was involved in an altercation with Geoff Calkins, a columnist for the Commercial Appeal.
 Sources said that Williams screamed in Calkins' ear and took his pen away from him.
 Calkins had previously quoted Williams as saying, "I'm happy.
 I go home and see my kids and my wife and I'm OK.
 All of this [stuff] is secondary to me."
 Calkins was critical of the Grizzlies' lackadaisical play and had alleged that Williams did not care about winning basketball games.
 Williams was fined $10,000 for the incident on May 4, 2005.
-Williams maintained that the quotations were out of context, especially after Williams had delivered spectacular performances during the series, despite the Grizzlies' loss.